Kakifrucht/HalfminerSystem/README.md

 - **Complete dueling solution HalfminerDuel** // information below
 - Statistics for every player with /stats
 - View latency and server status with /lag
-  - Information if player or server laggs
+  - Information if player or server lags
   - View other players latency/ping
-  - Notifies staff when Tps is too low
+  - Notifies staff when tps is too low
 - Inbuilt protections against:
   - Killfarming
   - CombatLogging